Iceland in November

 Music is in the Air

 Iceland is known for its thriving music scene and what has become known as the Icelandic music festival begins in November—Iceland Airwaves.
-Held in venues across downtown Reykjavík from 6 November to 9 November, Iceland Airwaves brings together breakthrough and established musical artists from across Iceland’s musical spectrum as well as renowned international talent.
+Held in venues across downtown Reykjavík from 6 November to 9 November, Iceland Airwaves brings together breakthrough and established musical artists from across Iceland’s musical spectrum as well as a renowned international talent.
 Dust off your dancing shoes and move and groove to the sounds of Iceland.